 11) Gun Room Dehumidifier

 As mentioned previously, guns need to be stored in a dry place for rust prevention.
 What if the storage area in your basement gun room is bigger than a safe?
 If so, then you will want to purchase a full size humidifier to keep that storage area dry.
-This model, made by Honati, will allow you to control the exact percentage of humidity in a room.
+This model, will allow you to control the exact percentage of humidity in a room.

 12) Vertical Gun Racks